Teacher Notes

 {13820_Background_Equation_1}

 where the exponents a and b indicate the order of the reaction with respect to each reagent, and k is the overall rate constant for the reaction at a specific temperature.
 The objective of this experiment is to determine the values of the exponents a and b and the value of k at room temperature.
+If the concentration of the bleach is held constant throughout a reaction by having a large excess present, then the rate law simplifies to {13820_Background_Equation_2}

-where [OCl]b has been absorbed in the pseudo-rate constant k′.
+where [OCl–]b has been absorbed in the pseudo-rate constant k′.
 Rearranging this rate expression to:

 {13820_Background_Equation_3}